Updated: Sep 28

 “Following the tabling of the 2020 Annual Report to Parliament on Immigration, Immigration, Refugees and Citizenship Canada (IRCC) is pleased to release details on the Government of Canada’s Immigration Levels Plan for 2021-2023.
 Canada aims to welcome 401,000 new permanent residents in 2021, 411,000 in 2022, and 421,000 in 2023.” (https://www.canada.ca/en/immigration-refugees-citizenship/news/notices/supplementary-immigration-levels-2021-2023.html)

-Housing starts in Canada fell 4.4 percent over a month earlier to 251,151 units in September of 2021, the fourth straight month of decrease and below market expectations of 255,000 units, according to the Canada Mortgage and Housing Corporation (CHMC).
-It was the lowest reading since December of 2020.
-Urban starts fell by 4.5 percent, driven by a 4 percent decrease in multiple urban starts to 165,861 units, while single-detached urban starts decreased 5.9 percent decrease to 57,194 units.
+Housing starts in Canada fell 4.4 percent over a month earlier to 251,151 units in September 2021, marking the fourth straight month of decrease and falling below market expectations of 255,000 units, according to the Canada Mortgage and Housing Corporation (CMHC).
+It was the lowest reading since December 2020.
+Urban starts declined by 4.5 percent, driven by a 4 percent decrease in multiple urban starts to 165,861 units, while single-detached urban starts decreased by 5.9 percent to 57,194 units.
 Rural starts were estimated at a seasonally adjusted annual rate of 28,096 units.

 Dispelling Some Myths

-Yes it is expensive to own a house.
-Yes, the relative affordability of owning vs renting is getting tighter in city centres.
-This metric completely ignores the fact that outside of city centres such as in Niagara, it is still quite possible to purchase a home with a mortgage and the market rents are able to cover not only your mortgage payments, but also taxes and insurance with money left over.
+Yes, it is expensive to own a house.
+Yes, the relative affordability of owning vs. renting is getting tighter in city centers.
+This metric completely ignores the fact that outside of city centers such as in Niagara, it is still quite possible to purchase a home with a mortgage, and the market rents are able to cover not only your mortgage payments but also taxes and insurance with money left over.
 Rents have actually risen in areas like this at the same rate as home prices as more and more people are pushed out of the GTA.

 Household Debt to GDP

 The home prices have definitely risen at a rate much higher than the average CAGR.
 No argument.
 However, so has government spending.
 Inflation is also higher than the average.
 Lumber tripled at one point.
-Gas, groceries, rent, dairy, meat, homes, cars, lumber and building materials, furniture and nearly everything else you can imagine has gone up in value.
-There are a few exceptions, such as technology that trend cheaper with time, but on the whole it is much more expensive to live in Canada than it was.
-I don't think looking at ordinary historic averages are going to help in an extraordinary time.
+Gas, groceries, rent, dairy, meat, homes, cars, lumber and building materials, furniture, and nearly everything else you can imagine has gone up in value.
+There are a few exceptions, such as technology that trends cheaper with time, but on the whole, it is much more expensive to live in Canada than it was.
+I don't think looking at ordinary historic averages is going to help in an extraordinary time.

 We are well aware that past performance guarantees nothing in the future.
-However, unless there is a major shift in bank lending, supply, demand or immigration this makes a pretty strong case for higher real estate prices.
+However, unless there is a major shift in bank lending, supply, demand, or immigration, this makes a pretty strong case for higher real estate prices.
 We are in a unique location here in the Niagara Region.
-We are seeing an influx of residents and investors from the GTA as they get pushed to cheaper markets further away from the city centres.
-In fact, the real estate market in the Niagara Region has appreciated at approx. 40% year over year in comparison with approx. 25% in the GTA.
+We are seeing an influx of residents and investors from the GTA as they get pushed to cheaper markets further away from the city centers.
+In fact, the real estate market in the Niagara Region has appreciated at approximately 40% year over year in comparison with approximately 25% in the GTA.

 One of the potential challenges ahead for the housing market is interest rates.
 Due to low rates, the average consumer can afford more house at a higher price and still keep their monthly payments at an affordable number.
 If we see significant rate increases, this can put downward pressure on the housing market.
-However, higher interest rates will make housing even more unaffordable for first time home buyers and those that are looking to upgrade, which was an election issue just a few months ago.
-Higher interest rates also means a ballooning deficit on the Canadian Government balance sheet.
+However, higher interest rates will make housing even more unaffordable for first-time homebuyers and those that are looking to upgrade, which was an election issue just a few months ago.
+Higher interest rates also mean a ballooning deficit on the Canadian Government balance sheet.